-There are two main types of results presented in the tables (i) positively detected values and (ii) values preceded by a 'less than' symbol ("<").
+There are two main types of results presented in the tables (i) positive values and (ii) values preceded by a 'less than' symbol ("<").
 Where the results are an average of more than one datum, and each datum is positive, the result is positive.
-Alternatively, where there is a mixture of data, or all data are at the Limit of Detection (LoD) or Minimum Reporting Level (MRL), the result is preceded by a 'less than' symbol.
+Alternatively, where there is a mixture of data, or all data are at the LoD or Minimum Reporting Level (MRL), the result is preceded by a 'less than' symbol.
 Gamma-ray spectrometry can provide a large number of 'less than' results.
+In order to minimise the presentation of redundant information for gamma-ray spectrometry, 'less than' values are only reported for one, or more, of the following reasons: (i) the radionuclide is one which is in the relevant authorisation, (ii) it has been analysed by radiochemistry, (iii) it has been reported as being a positive value in that table in the previous 5 years, (iv) a positive result is detected in any other sample presented in the table in the relevant year.
+Naturally occurring radionuclides measured by gamma-ray spectrometry are not usually reported unless they are intended to establish whether there is any enhancement above the expected background levels.

 Limits of detection are governed by various factors relating to the measurement method used and these are described in earlier reports (MAFF, 1995).
-There are also a few results quoted as 'Not Detected' (ND) by the methods used.
+There are also a few results quoted as 'not detected' (ND) by the methods used.
 This refers to the analysts' judgement that there is insufficient evidence to determine whether the radionuclide is present or absent.